A soluble model for synchronized rhythmic activity in ant colonies: Mean-field equations

 The probability $a_i(t+\delta t)$ that ant $i$ is active at time $t+\delta t$ is given by the sum of the probabilities of the next four (exclusive) events. \begin{enumerate}[label=(\alph*)] \item Ant $i$ is selected for update and is active at time $t$ and remains active.
 The probability of this event is $1/N \times a_i(t) \times (1-\mu)$. \item Ant $i$ is selected for update and is activatable inactive at time $t$ and becomes spontaneously active.
 The probability of this event is $1/N \times b_i(t) \times \alpha$. \item Ant $i$ is active at time $t$ and any ant except ant $i$ is selected for update.
 The probability of this event is $a_i(t) \times (N-1)/N$. \item Ant $i$ is activatable inactive at time $t$ and an active ant is selected for update, which then activates ant $i$.
 The probability of this event is $ b_i(t) \times A(t)/N \times 1/(N-1) \times \beta $, where $A(t)$ is the number of active ants at time $t$. \end{enumerate} Adding the probabilities of these events yields

 Now we consider the more difficult derivation of the probability $b_i(t+\delta t)$ that ant $i$ is activatable inactive at time $t+\delta t$.
 This probability is given by the sum of the probabilities of the next five (exclusive) events. \begin{enumerate}[label=(\alph*)] \item Ant $i$ is selected for update and is activatable inactive at time $t$ and does not become active spontaneously.
-The probability of this event is $1/N \times b_i(t) \times (1-\alpha)$. \item Ant $i$ is activatable inactive at time $t$ and any inactive ant or any activatable inactive ant except ant $i$ is selected for update.
-The probability of this event is $b_i(t) \times [S(t) + B(t) -1]/N$, where $S(t)$ and $B(t)$ are the number of inactive and activatable inactive ants, respectively, at time $t$. \item Ant $i$ is activatable inactive at time $t$ and an active ant is selected for update, but this ant does not select ant $i$ for activation.
-The probability of this event is $b_i(t) \times A(t)/N \times (N-2)/(N-1)$. \item Ant $i$ is activatable inactive at time $t$ and an active ant is selected for update and this ant selects ant $i$ for activation, but the activation fails.
-The probability of this event is $b_i(t) \times A(t)/N \times 1/(N-1) \times (1-\beta)$. \item Ant $i$ was active and was selected for update at time $t-\tau$ when it became inactive.
-The probability of this event is $a_i(t-\tau) \times 1/N \times \mu$. \end{enumerate} Adding all these probabilities yields
+The probability of this event is $1/N \times b_i(t) \times (1-\alpha)$.

+\item Ant $i$ is activatable inactive at time $t$ and any inactive ant or any activatable inactive ant except ant $i$ is selected for update.
+The probability of this event is $b_i(t) \times [S(t) + B(t) -1]/N$, where $S(t)$ and $B(t)$ are the number of inactive and activatable inactive ants, respectively, at time $t$.

+\item Ant $i$ is activatable inactive at time $t$ and an active ant is selected for update, but this ant does not select ant $i$ for activation.
+The probability of this event is $b_i(t) \times A(t)/N \times (N-2)/(N-1)$.